trapthy/harnessrepo/README.md

 A video walkthrough of the Drone installation steps can be found on the Harness Blog: [Your First Drone Installation, Build, and Push](https://harness.io/2020/08/your-first-harness-ci-installation/)

-This is a simple structure of a Go Lang class and a Dockerfile to create an image of the Go Lang class.
+This is a simple structure of a Go Lang class and a Dockerfile to create an image // test of the Go Lang class.
 The Drone.yaml is wired to Drone out-of-box events.

 * Main Go